agrc/metadata-asset-tracking-tool/metadata/Cadastre/lir_parcels.md

 ### What is the dataset?

 A parcel is a defined area of land that is owned by a public or private entity.
-LIR Parcels contains advanced attributes such as the total market value and tax district of a given parcel.
-For parcels data containing basic attributes only, please see our Utah Basic Parcels dataset.
+This dataset contains advanced attributes such as the total market value and tax district of a given parcel.
 Each county provides its individual parcel data to UGRC; thus, users should expect some variation in schema and completeness between counties.

 ### What is the purpose of the dataset?